Samsung/tizen-docs/docs/application/dotnet/guides/pims/contacts.md

     When creating a filter, specify the filter type you want to create using the `Uri` property.

     To manage filters, multiple conditions can be added to a filter.
-Join the conditions or multiple filters by using the [Tizen.Pims.Contacts.ContactsFilter.LogicalOperator](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsFilter.LogicalOperator.html) enumerator values:
+Join the conditions or multiple filters by using the [Tizen.Pims.Contacts.ContactsFilter.LogicalOperator](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsFilter.LogicalOperator.html) enumerator values:

     -   To create a composite filter with the `Or` operator:

-        ```
+        ```csharp
         /// Filtering for contacts whose display name is James or Jake
         ContactsFilter filter = new ContactsFilter(Person.Uri, Person.DisplayName, ContactsFilter.StringMatchType.Contains, "James");
         filter.AddCondition(ContactsFilter.LogicalOperator.Or, Person.DisplayName, ContactsFilter.StringMatchType.Contains, "Jake");